biopython/biopython.github.io/wiki/BioSQL.md

 ----------------------

-Because there are so many ways you could have setup your BioSQL database, you my have to tell the unit test a few bits of information.
+Because there are so many ways you could have setup your BioSQL database, you may have to tell the unit test a few bits of information.
 If you have followed these instructions, then the unit test should just work (using CVS, what will be the next release after Biopython 1.44).